Bake to the roots

 Rainbow Layer Cake | Bake to the roots

-If you want to know more about the first post we did, take a look at the recipe for this Strawberry Ombre Cheesecake.
-That was our first topic – strawberry & cheesecake and with that all started.
+If you are keen to know more about the first post we did, take a look at the recipe for this Strawberry Ombre Cheesecake.
+That was our first topic – strawberry & cheesecake – and with that all started.
 Andrea made this delicious cake that day (article only in German).
-We were not really close that day, means the recipes were quite different – even though the topic could have lead to more similar recipes… well ;)
+We were not really close that day, which means the recipes were quite different – even though the topic could have led to more similar recipes… well.

 Rainbow Layer Cake | Bake to the roots